hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Legal aid

 Explanation:
-Help with legal costs
+Help with legal costs.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Litigant, litigant in person

 Explanation:
-A person involved in a court case who is not represented by a lawyer and are representing themselves.
-Someone that isn't represented by a lawyer in court; self-represented appellants
+A person involved in a court case who is representing themselves rather than being represented by a lawyer.

 For citizens use:
-Someone representing themselves in a court case.
+Use with explanation.

 ### Local Authority